 Ridley College is happy to consider applications from overseas students.
 Along with general admission procedures, there are certain requirements that must be met before overseas students are accepted for study.
 These include:

-Ridley attracts and welcomes students from all over the world.
-However, prospective international students, especially those from developing countries, should be aware that the cost of living in Melbourne is high and that no scholarships or government assistance is available for them.
-Those who have trained in Melbourne from a developing country often find it difficult to return home, which can be counter-productive.
-Language issues are an added burden, especially in exams and assignments.
+Prospective international students, especially those from developing countries, should be aware that the cost of living in Melbourne is high.
+We do not offer scholarships for overseas students.
+It is important to be aware that those who come from a developing country and have trained in Melbourne often find it difficult to return home.
+Language issues are an added challenge, especially in exams and assignments.

-For this reason Ridley works in partnership with the Overseas Council of Australia and Langham Partnerships, sending our faculty for short term teaching at theological colleges in developing countries.
-We believe that this is the most viable and appropriate way to train people for ministry in these countries.
+Ridley College works in partnership with the Overseas Council of Australia and Langham Partnerships, sending our faculty for short-term teaching at theological colleges in developing countries.

 Ridley College asks for references from two people who know the student well.
 One of these should be in a position to have observed and comment upon the student’s involvement in the life and ministry of the church.

 Proficiency in both spoken and written English is essential for undertaking theological studies, particularly at an advanced level.
 English language proficiency can be demonstrated in two ways.